Expanding the Animator Controller:

 4. State Script

 The Reactive Rider Animator controller has several layers.
-However, most users will only need to work in the "Normal Animator Base" layer, and, expect for a couple requirements due to the nature of the horseback riding position, this layer can be treated in a similar way to any other animator controller.
+However, most users will only need to work in the "Normal Animator Base" layer, and, expect for a couple requirements due to the nature of the horseback rider's position, this layer can be treated in a similar way to any other animator controller.

 2. Mask and Blending: